 Once you’re all shopped out, head to a rooftop restaurant.
 There are always kid-friendly items on the menus, such as pizza, fries, pancakes, and ice-cream.
 Although our boys took a liking to momos, washed down with a hot chocolate.

 2. Learn about the devastating effect of earthquakes at Durbar Square

 There are three Durbar Squares (royal squares) in the Kathmandu Valley, with the Kathmandu Durbar Square being most central for visitors to the city.
 Seven of the historic buildings within the square were destroyed in the 2015 earthquake, and all others were damaged in some way.
-Due to bureaucracy, restoration is a long process and relies heavily on the entry fee of tourists (1000 Rupees).
-We were surprised to see so much rubble still laying about and walls precariously held up with rotten wooden poles.
+In the intervening years, many of the temples have been painstakingly restored, although it’s still a work in progress and relies heavily on the entry fee of tourists (1000 Rupees).

 3. Ride a trishaw

 I had to put aside my privileged guilt when the boys excitably agreed with the trishaw driver to take us back to the hotel (er… who’s paying kids?)
 With four of us crammed on to a small 2-person seat, I was surprise that the trishaw didn’t tip backwards from the sheer weight of us (I really shouldn’t have had that last plate of momos), our driver, or rather cyclist, painfully pushed away on his pedals with a smile on his face for winning our custom.
 It was an uncomfortable ride, but the boys absolutely loved it.
 And certainly saved us a battle through the chaotic streets to get back to the hotel.

 4. Have a run around at The Garden of Dreams